JFLFaria/gr-PHYAuth/README.md

 # gr-PHYAuth

-GNU Radio 3.8 Module developed for the thesis SDR FOR PHYSICAL LAYER AUTHENTICATION
+GNU Radio 3.8 Module developed for the thesis SDR for physical layer authentication

 ## Dependencies